An Illustrated History of Esko and Thomson Township

 A Living History

-The history of Esko and Thomson Township is not a mere recitation of cold facts and dates lifted from musty tomes in area libraries.
+Esko's Corner is not a mere recitation of cold facts and dates lifted from musty tomes in area libraries.
 It is, first and foremost, a people’s history, a social history—recollections of folks who lived, worked and played here.

 There are features sure to surprise even longtime residents: The locations of pathways used by American Indians and Voyageurs, the existence of an ancient volcano, the fact that the first industry was not logging or milling but mining (there were slate mines on the St. Louis River) and, in what promises to be a well-thumbed chapter, a history of local road names.